 In 1980, Congress passed the Foreign Investment in Real Property Tax Act (FIRPTA) to tax foreigners’ gains on the income they earn from, and then the sale of, U.S. real estate and other real property.
 FIRPTA imposes significant costs on foreign investors in U.S. real estate, thereby serving as a significant barrier to such investment.

 As part of tax legislation enacted in late 2015, Congress reduced FIRPTA’s negative impact on U.S. real estate investment by increasing from five percent to ten percent the ownership stake that a foreign investor may take in a U.S. publicly traded REIT without triggering FIRPTA.
 Congress also removed a tax penalty FIRPTA imposed on foreign pension funds investing in U.S. real estate.
-While these provisions represent real progress, repealing could unlock billions in foreign capital that could help to refinance real estate loans and drive new investment while creating tens of thousands of new jobs.
+While these provisions represent real progress, repealing FIRPTA could unlock billions in foreign capital that could help to refinance real estate loans and drive new investment while creating tens of thousands of new jobs.

 By treating foreign real estate investments differently than other U.S. investments foreigners can make, they discourage such investments.
 For example, foreign investors do not have to pay capital gains taxes when they sell stocks and bonds in non-real estate U.S. companies.

 Not only does FIRPTA levy a tax not required of non-real estate investments, it also creates costly administrative burdens.
 Under FIRPTA, among other things, a buyer who purchases a property from a foreign seller must withhold 15 percent of the sales price in escrow to ensure taxes are collected.
 This is particularly costly if the foreign seller is selling the property at a loss or if the tax liability will be less than the 15 percent withholding.
 Foreign sellers are also then required to file tax returns with the IRS.